Warm-ups and cool-downs

 Move slowly into each stretch, and don’t forget to breathe and relax while holding it.
 Listen to your body – you should feel a good stretch, but not be in pain!

-NEVER do any bouncy stretching – just hold a slight stretch and relax.
+Don’t bounce – just hold a slight stretch and relax.
 You might find that half way through the stretch you can breathe in and then as you breathe out, push the stretch slightly further.
 Here’s Lyn again with some cool down exercises:

 Stretching at other times